 Short-Term Empty Property Discounts

 Every council is different.
-Check your council’s policy via this council finder tool.
-In Wales, you can use this site.
+Check your council’s policy via the GOV.UK council finder tool.

 The rules: